 - Create an accurate Bill of Materials (BoM) that is consistent with all other files.

 - Make sure components are properly packed in their original packaging.
 For example, some components are susceptible to humidity and will require baking before they can be used for assembly.
 Humidity exposure can be tracked with humidity indicator cards.
 If the parts are not packed properly, this can lead to assembly issues later.
-Follow manufacturer’s guidelines for packaging and handling.
+Follow the manufacturer’s guidelines for packaging and handling.

 Single or Double Side Assembly